 From an urban planning perspective, the Rainey Street District is one of Austin’s weirder locales.
 A small neighborhood of narrow streets and single-family homes, effectively annexed into downtown by the construction of an interstate highway and later upzoned to allow infill development at the skyscraper scale, the Rainey area now stands as the poster child for downtown Austin condo and apartment tower growth, its historic converted-bungalow bars coexisting — and sometimes actually joining — an entire galaxy of higher-density projects.

 But that growth has growing pains, the foremost of which might be the increasing difficulty of simply getting around there.
-Whether you’re driving, biking, walking, or (heaven forbid) scooting, you’ll see traces of the Rainey Street District’s suburban past all over — missing sidewalks and crosswalks, a lack of dedicated bike lanes, distant bus stops, and a noticeable lack of connectivity with the rest of the downtown grid.
+Whether you’re driving, biking, walking, or (heaven forbid) scooting, you’ll see traces of the Rainey Street District’s suburban past all over — missing sidewalks and crosswalks, a lack of dedicated bike lanes, distant bus stops, and noticeably poor connectivity with the rest of the downtown grid.

 You can blame some of this isolation on geography, with Lady Bird Lake and Waller Creek bordering the district on two sides, but I-35 is also a culprit.
 Outside of the highway’s access road, the only real connection to the area from the rest of downtown is via Red River Street at its intersection with Cesar Chavez Street — which wouldn’t necessarily be the end of the world, except that same stretch of Cesar Chavez Street is majorly congested every weekday by eastbound commuters headed for the interstate.